-Best Investing Strategies: Fundamental Analysis
+Best Investing Strategies: Active Trading

 Best Investing Strategies: Value Investing

 Mutual fund and ETF investors can employ the fundamental investment strategy or style by using value stock mutual funds.
-In simple terms, the value investor is looking for stocks selling at a "discount;" they want to find a bargain.
+In simple terms, if you're a value investor, you're looking for stocks selling at a "discount."
+You want to find a bargain.

 Best Investing Strategies: Buy and Hold